cwarden45/RNAseq_templates/Splicing_Workflow/README.md

 3) `junction_hist.R`

-4) `run_JunctionSeq.R` (plots created with FDR cutoff, but you can usually detect something with FDR < 0.05 and the R image is saved if you want to make new plots)
+4) `run_JunctionSeq.R` (plots created with FDR cutoff of 0.01, but the R image is saved if you want to make new plots)

 5) `create_stat_table.R` (this is the step where you would run goseq)